pixlygames/nftconnect/README.md

     *   **Crucially:** When the instructions tell you to add the `ps-housing` and `ps-realtor` folders and run the SQL, use the **modified** `ps-housing` and `ps-realtor` folders and the `properties.sql` file provided in **our download package**, not the original ones.
 6. To run the provided `properties.sql` script against your database.
     *   Open HeidiSQL and connect to your database.
-    *   Click "File" -> "Load SQL file...".
+    *   Click "File" -> "RUN SQL file...".
     *   Select the `properties.sql` file from the download package.
-    *   Click the "Execute SQL" button (looks like a blue play icon, or press F9).
+Click open and refresh data base.
     *   This script adds table and property data (locations, doors, images, descriptions, etc.) to your database.
 2.  **Add NFTconnect & Assets:** Once the base (modified) `ps-housing` is working, place the `[MLOs]`, `[shells]`, `store`, `NFTconnect`, and `cars` folders into your server's `resources` directory.
 3.  **Ensure Resources:** Ensure `NFTconnect`, `store`, `[MLOs]`, `[shells]`, and `cars` are started in your `server.cfg` *after* the modified `ps-housing` and its dependencies.